silexlabs/editable/readme.md

-Jquery UI plugin
+Jquery UI plugin based on the dragable, resizable, dropable plugins.

-A wysiwyg editor into your app
+A mashup to save you time.
+This will insert a wysiwyg editor into your app, so that your users can edit HTML with the mouse.

-##To do
+To do

  * DOM edit mode => use dragable
+ * doc

+   * elements vs containers
+   * the edit modes